JenGar13/JKG-Elk-Stack-Project/README.md

 sudo docker exec -it ansible_container /bin/bash

 ```
-- After the above commands you will then have access the your ansible container.
-You'll then be able to create your congif and playbook files to move forward with creation of your Elk Stack.
+- After the above commands the user will then have access the ansible container.
+They'll then be able to create their congif and playbook files to move forward with creation of your Elk Stack.

 - Copy the configuration file for filebeat-playbook.yml file to your ansible container.